mrk-han/Android-Container-Scripts/README.md

     docker run -e "ADBKEY=$(cat ~/.android/adbkey)" --privileged  --publish 5556:5556/tcp --publish 5555:5555/tcp <docker-image-id>

-- Sets up the ADB key, assuming one exists at ~/.android/adbkey
-- Uses `--privileged` to have CPU acceleration
-- Starts the emulator in the docker image with its gRPC service, forwarding the host ports 5556/5554 to container ports 5554/5554 respectively.
+The command line parameters mean the following:

+-e "ADBKEY=$(cat ~/.android/adbkey)" Set the environment variable ADBKEY to contain the private key used by your current adb install.
+Usually this private key resides in ~/.android/adbkey
+--privileged The emulator needs access to kvm, hence you will need to pass the --privileged flag.
+Without docker will not have access to KVM and you will not be able run the emulator.
-- The gRPC service is used to communicate with the running emulator inside the container.
+--publish 5556:5556/tcp make the internal port 5556 in the docker container visible to the outside world at port 5556.
+This is the gRPC port, that can be used to interact with the emulator.
+The gRPC service is used to communicate with the running emulator inside the container.
+--publish 5555:5555/tcp make the internal port 5555 in the docker container visible to the outside world at port 5555.
+This is the ADB port that can be used to interact with the emulator.

 ## Communicating with the emulator in the container